chaoss/metrics/2_Growth-Maturity-Decline.md

  Number of commits | Total number of commits.
  Number of lines changed | Total number of lines of code that have been changed.
  Average & median time to merge code | The average & median amount of time it takes to get code merged upstream.
- Histogram of time to merge | The distribution of time it takes for code to be merged upstream.
+ Distribution of time to merge | Proportional frequency of code merge to upstream time duration.
  Review efficiency | Number of merged patches / number of abandoned patches.

 ## Project Communication